The Wages of Fear

 - Ridiculously Difficult Route: The road to the oil field is a ridiculously difficult route even though it is the only road there.
 However, the difficulties are multiplied many times over when you are hauling a cargo like nitroglycerine.

-- Too Dumb to Live: Mario himself at the end learns the hard way that driving the truck on the mountain road unnecessary is dangerous.
+- Too Dumb to Live: Mario himself at the end learns the hard way that careless driving across a serpentine can be most dangerous to your health.

 - We don't know why Luigi and Bimba's truck exploded; one of the most likely theories is that, when Bimba siphoned some nitroglycerin from one of the jerrycans to blow up the boulder, they put the jerrycan back.
 Logic dictates that the jerrycans are filled with nitro up to their maximum capacity, so there's as little air as possible inside, to avoid splashing.
 Now, one of the jerrycans is partially empty, any bump can end up in a splash and...

 - Wipe: A horizontal wipe is used in early scenes.

 - You Wouldn't Shoot Me: Jo hands his revolver to enraged Luigi and dares him to shoot, which the latter can't bring himself to do.